• Skip to main content

 Round smooth pierogi dough on top of wooden board.

-Close-up view of potato and cheese pierogi in black bowl with Christmas decorations on top of wooden table.
+Top down view of Polish pierogi in black bowl on top of wooden table with Christmas decorations.

-Sauerkraut pierogi are one of the 12 traditional Polish Christmas Eve dishes but also popular as an everyday dinner idea.
+Pierogi ruskie are served as one of traditional Christmas Eve dishes in Poland, but are also popular year round.

 Sauerkraut pierogi in yellow-and-white patterned bowl with Christmas themed coasters, Christmas lights and green cloth in background on light wooden surface.